dan-brown-8/StudyCaptureApp/README.md

 **README:**

+**WARNING**
+This app only works on physical devices.
+It will not function properly on an iPhone simulator since the simulator is unable to take photos.

 **How it Works**
 - Type in an alphanumeric subject ID.
 - Press the camera icon in the top right corner and take a selfie.